jadjoubran/web-starter-vanilla/README.md

 ## Modules

-This starter uses native browser modules with `sctipt type="module"`.
+This starter uses native browser modules with `script type="module"`.

 You can import other files, as long as you the path is correct, starts with a `./` and ends with `.js`.
 Note that you cannot import libraries installed with NPM as bare modules are not supported by browsers yet.